Issaquah Drunk Driving (DUI) and Criminal Defense Attorney

+Have you been charged with Drunk Driving in Issaquah?
 In the courtroom, as a criminal defendant, your attorney may well be your only friend.
 The first hearing after your arraignment will be a pretrial hearing and will ordinarily be roughly 4-6 weeks after the arraignment depending upon how congested the court calendars are at the time.
 Many things need to be discussed and done to prepare for that hearing.
 I know how the system works, what the prosecution firm, Moberly and Roberts, contracted to prosecute Issaquah Municipal Court cases will seek and which evaluators and professionals to refer you to prepare.

 There are often other things I will ask you to proactively do in order to optimize your defense, including attending a 90-minute DUI Victim Impact panel, obtaining an alcohol/drug evaluation (and in some cases, a mental health assessment, too, if you are willing to do so).
 Of course, if I think your case can be dismissed on good pretrial motion practice or won at trial I will not recommend that you do these things, but you should want and agree to go to trial; this is never my decision – it is yours alone, but I help you reach your decision based upon the strengths and weaknesses of the case and the charge(s) filed against you.